As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Why Wine Makers Use Cork

-The alternative to natural cork is a synthetic cork, and research shows that these corks alter the taste of the wine negatively.
+The alternative to natural cork is synthetic cork, and research shows that these corks alter the taste of the wine negatively.

 Why Wine is Stored in Humid Conditions